The Simmer Dim of a Night light

 Cobweb and Moth

-Who has come to make tender folly of my fears
+who has come to make tender folly of my fears

-And whisper the fairy songs of love
+and whisper the fairy songs of love

-Which sound like the lullaby tide
+which sounds like the lullaby tide

 of a never-ending beach.